• Skip to primary navigation

 1. You can use light or dark meat.
 I prefer cubed, but shredded is OK.
 You can also use precooked chicken, like rotisserie chicken, or even ham.

-2. This recipe moves a bit fast.
-Please read and understand the recipe before starting.
-And have the ingredients out and ready to go.
+2. This recipe moves quickly.
+Please read and understand the recipe before starting, and have the ingredients out and ready to go.

 3. Use pasta of your choice, but spaghetti or linguine are preferred.

-6. I skipped the mushrooms as usual due to family food allergies.
-Toss about 1 cup in with the celery if you wish.
+5. I skipped the mushrooms as usual due to family food allergies.
+Cook about 1 cup with the celery if you wish.

 To adjust the recipe size: